vault27/Foundation/paloalto.md

   - Rancher
   - Red Hat OpenShift
   - VMware Tanzu
-- Prisma Access Secure Access Service Edge (SASE) - Users connect to Prisma Access to access the internet and cloud and data center applications safely, regardless of their location
+- **Prisma Access Secure Access Service Edge (SASE)** - Users connect to Prisma Access cloud with GP client to access the internet and cloud and data center applications, IPSec tunnels from cloud to ON-prem, Panorama or CLoud managed
-- Prisma SaaS - multimode CASB service that allows you to govern any sanctioned software as a service (SaaS) application - complete visibility and granular enforcement across all user, folder, and file activity within the sanctioned SaaS applications
+- **Prisma SaaS** - multimode CASB service that allows you to govern any sanctioned software as a service (SaaS) application - complete visibility and granular enforcement across all user, folder, and file activity within the sanctioned SaaS applications
-- VM-Series ML-powered NGFWs
+- **VM-Series** ML-powered NGFWs
-- Prisma Access Browser
+- **Prisma Access Browser**
-- Autonomous Digital Experience Management (ADEM)
+- **Autonomous Digital Experience Management (ADEM)**

 **Cortex**